Josholith/fah-amdgpu/README.md

 # Folding@Home Client for Docker using AMD GPU ####

-This project builds a Docker image for running the Folding@Home Client as a Docker Container with access to the host system's AMD GPU.
+This project builds a Docker image for running the [Folding@Home](https://foldingathome.org/) Client in headless mode as a Docker Container with access to the host system's AMD GPU.
 By design, this container does GPU only folding (no CPU folding).

 Specifically this has been tested on my environment:
 * Arch Linux host with 5.6.7 kernel